Free BibMe APA Format Guide & Generator

 At the time, papyrus was used to create paper, but it was only grown and available in mass quantities in Egypt.
 This posed a problem for the Greeks and Romans, but they managed to have it exported to their civilizations.
 Papyrus thus remained the material of choice for paper creation (Casson, 2001).

-How to Format In Text and Parenthetical Citations:
+How to Format In-Text and Parenthetical Citations

-Smith states that, "the Museum Effect is concerned with how individuals look at a work of art, but only in the context of looking at that work along with a number of other works” (2014, p.
+Smith (2014) states that, "the Museum Effect is concerned with how individuals look at a work of art, but only in the context of looking at that work along with a number of other works" (p.
 82).

-If your source has two authors, always include both names in each in-text citation.
+If your source has two authors, always include both names in each in-text or parenthetical citation.

-1st in-text citation: (Gilley, Johnson, Witchell, 2015)
+1st citation: (Gilley, Johnson, & Witchell, 2015)

-2nd and any other subsequent citations: (Gilley, et al.)
+2nd and any other subsequent citations: (Gilley, et al. 2015)

 If your source has six or more authors, only include the first author's name in the first citation and follow it with et al. Include the year the source was published and the page numbers (if it is a direct quote).

-1st in-text citation: (Jasper, et al., 2017)
+1st citation: (Jasper, et al., 2017)

 2nd and any other subsequent citations: (Jasper, et al., 2017)